hemidactylus/pyschroedinger/README.md

 ## DONE (not much optimized, to refine)

+TODO 22
+  clearly separate the interactive from the simulation (schroedinger.py vs interactive.py)
+      start from the oldSch temp file
+    also the handling of pressed keys is now to be done in the main code! this means some flags passed down to gui.py to show the potential etc then optimize variable potential in its own proper place

 A variable-pot version of the sparse integrator:
   - keeps the pot separately, calculates the dynamics+id part once in order to reapply the potential very time as a vector * vector (componentwise)